 At one point I was on a quest toward full-time motorhome living.
 These three issues changed my mind: (1) having to continually deal with utility hookups or the absence of them, (2) the inability to design every aspect of my home (which has been a lifelong dream), and (3) the lack of complete and constant privacy when I want it.

-So I gave up my pursuit for full-time motorhome living in favor of a part-time arrangement.
+So I gave up my pursuit of full-time motorhome living in favor of a part-time arrangement.
 I reasoned that I could travel part-time in a motorhome and design my house if both of them were small.
 This would work since I was already living the tiny lifestyle.
 I discussed this strategy in an article entitled, “Small House + Small Motorhome: The Ideal Setup.”